Workplace adaptability skills: 6 to build at work today

 4. Implement the solution.

-Using a framework like the one above will help you better identify problems so you can strategically come up with a solution.
-Plus, every time you use these problem-solving skills, you’re making it easier to solve the next one—even if it’s different.
-Over time, you’ll be adaptable enough to solve any problem that comes up.
+Using a process like the one above helps you identify problems and develop solutions strategically.
+Plus, every time you apply these problem-solving skills, you're making it easier to solve the next challenge that arises.

 Example: Your boss just asked you to drop everything and focus on a new initiative.
-But you’re already working on a project with a hard deadline.
+But you're already working on a project with a hard deadline.
 To solve this problem, you reach out to your boss and explain the situation.
-Together, you both identify a potential solution—in this case, to delegate one of the initiatives you’re working on to another team member.
-Your adaptability in looking at multiple situations helps you find the best path forward.
+Together, you both identify a potential solution, in this case, to delegate one of the initiatives you're working on to another team member.

 Leading through change: Creating clarity and building trust